jaytimm/textpress/README.md

 # textpress

-A lightweight, versatile NLP companion in R. Provides basic features for (1) text processing, (2) corpus search, and (3) web scraping.
+A lightweight, versatile NLP companion in R. No substantial dependencies.
+Data-frame-centric.
+Transparent & step wise.
+Easy integration into LLM-based RAG systems.
+The package provides features for (1) basic text processing, (2) corpus search, and (3) web scraping.
-Additionally, the package provides utility functions for (4) building basic Retrieval-Augmented Generation (RAG) systems, as well as functionality for (5) building text embeddings via OpenAI.
+Additionally included are utility functions for (4) building text embeddings via the HuggingFace API, and (5) fetching chat completions via the OpenAI API.
 Ideal for users who need a basic, unobtrusive NLP tool in R.

 ## Installation